ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 App should warn a user when taking a screenshot of sensitive data.

-App should warn a user that it is trivial to bypass biometrics authentication if his Android device is jailbroken.
+App should warn a user that it is trivial to bypass biometrics authentication if Android device is jailbroken.

-Production app (i.e., build) should not be debuggable.
+Production app (i.e., release build) should not be debuggable.

 ## 18. Useful Websites and Tools